influitive/influitive-crafters/_posts/2015-11-03-web-scraping-and-apis2.md

             .attr("font-family", "sans-serif")
             .attr("font-size", "11px")
             .attr("fill", "red")

 // Remove the extra labels if the current dataset is smaller than the previous one
 	labels.exit()
             .transition()
             .duration(500)
             .attr("x", w)  // <-- Exit stage left
             .remove();

-// Updates all labels to accomodate the new data passed in
+// Updates all labels to accommodate the new data passed in
     labels.transition()
            .duration(500)
            .text(function (d) {